Phantom Blade Zero: Development

-The developers created a collective AI that follows a formation logic, which enables multiple enemies to operate as an interconnected unit.
-This was integrated with individual AIs into a unified system, which decides when enemies strike alone, fight in structured formations, and interact with one another.
+A collective enemy artificial intelligence, which follows a formation logic, was designed to enable multiple enemies to operate as an interconnected unit.
+Both collective and individual enemy artificial intelligences were integrated into a unified system that governs when enemies strike alone, fight in formations, and interact with one another.
 What often appears to be several enemies attacking at once may actually be a single move modeled across multiple enemies, which results in a visually striking spectacle and keeps encounters relatively manageable.
-The approach was aimed to avoid a common pitfall in many games, where enemies either overwhelm in swarms or stand idle during multi-enemy battles.
+The approach was aimed to avoid a pitfall where enemies either overwhelm in swarms or stand idle during multi-enemy battles.
 The design was inspired by the deliberate combat dynamics employed in wuxia films, where characters not directly engaged in battle contribute to an atmosphere of controlled chaos.